2018 Gent–Wevelgem

-The 2018 Gent–Wevelgem was a road cycling one-day race that took place on 25 March 2018 in Belgium.
-It was the 80th edition of Gent–Wevelgem and the eleventh event of the 2018 UCI World Tour.
+The 2018 Gent–Wevelgem – In Flanders Fields was a road cycling one-day race that took place on 25 March 2018 in Belgium.
+It was held over a distance of 250.8 kilometres from Deinze to Wevelgem and was the 80th edition of Gent–Wevelgem and the eleventh event of the 2018 UCI World Tour.
+The winner was Peter Sagan of the Bora–Hansgrohe team.